 AAH were an instant hit with me, later with my son Saul and his fiance and Ellis.

 I’ve continued to watch AAH at Royal Armouries and keep an eye on what they are doing.
 Recently Ben, the horses and humans of AAH have been in BBC’s Poldark on Sundays, this article coincides with the last episode of Poldark.
 The series has been renewed, so more horse action to see one hopes.
-Ben is the stunt douse for Aidan Turner, as Rodss Poldark as the hero of the tale.
+Ben is the stunt double for Aidan Turner, as Ross Poldark, the hero of the tale.
 Continue reading

 People make assumptions about other people all the time.
 That’s a fact of life and it is something that is in fact an important aspect of our lives.
 By making assumptions and acting upon them we build a picture of ourselves and others.
 However when doing so many mistakes can be made.

 Something I find really quite annoying is when people assume that if I get up late it is due to:

 - Staying up late

 I wish that were the case.
 As with many people with mental health issues I have difficulty getting going each day.
 Some days it is very minor, other days I will be either struggling for hours to get going or indolent almost to a state of non-existence.

 I am not exaggerating.
 Anyone who has experienced Depression will be able to understand that feeling of emptyness that sometimes falls.
 In that state I function only on the most simple terms.
 I will go to the toilet but I may not eat or drink, drinking is more likely than eating.
 I will be awake but I won’t move, other than from the bedroom to the bathroom.
 Continue reading